benmaclaurin/hanzigrid/README.md

   <meta charset="UTF-8">
 </head>
 ```
-This is required to encode and display the characters.
+This is required to encode and display characters.

 More options/features to come.